Ritual warfare: Examples

+It is documented that large war parties of the Bororo, Kayapo, Munduruku, Guaraní and Tupi people conducted long-distance raids across the interior of Brazil.
+Most Bororo groups were continually at war with their neighbors.
+In the early 20th century, thirty indigenous tribes in the Amazon basin were listed as peaceful and eighty-three were specifically described as warlike.

 The Yanomami of Amazonas traditionally practiced a system of escalation of violence in several discrete stages.

 The chest-pounding duel, the side-slapping duel, the club fight, and the spear-throwing fight.
 Further escalation results in raiding parties with the purpose of killing at least one member of the hostile faction.
 Finally, the highest stage of escalation is Nomohoni or all-out massacres brought about by treachery.

 Similar customs were known to the Dugum Dani and the Chimbu of New Guinea, the Nuer of Sudan and the North American Plains Indians.
 Among the Chimbu and the Dugum Dani, pig theft was the most common cause of conflict, even more frequent than abduction of women, while among the Yanomamö, the most frequent initial cause of warfare was accusations of sorcery.
 Warfare serves the function of easing intra-group tensions and has aspects of a game, or "overenthusiastic football".
 Especially Dugum Dani "battles" have a conspicuous element of play, with one documented instance of a battle interrupted when both sides were distracted by throwing stones at a passing cuckoo dove.